 We argue against commercial drag-netting of the bottom as a method of fishing.
 We provided expertise at meetings to change this 'experimental' fishery, which was demolishing the population of halibut, tearing up the bottom, and wasting incredible amounts of 'incidental catch'.
 We worked for the Prop 132 Reserve Initiative banning inshore gill nets in Southern California and provided for 4 reserves which will have conservation impact with little impact on recreational diving.

-Scholarship is promoted in the form of a $1000 annual award by Cen-Cal to students in marine sciences.
+Scholarship in the past was promoted in the form of a $1000 annual award by Cen-Cal to students in marine sciences.
 Lately we have been donating $1000 to UCSC to assist a student of their choice in underwater studies.

 Safety and Training are of paramount importance to us.
 We attack this via legislation (safe access points, diver down flag usage, commercial vs. sport laws and education to increase awareness of the dangers inherent in our activities.
 We argued to ban or limit the use of fishing methods such as long-lining and "tree" fishing.

 In 2008 freediver Dennis Haussler approached the F&G Commission about changing striped bass take regulations and allow spearfishing.
 His argument was that bow and arrow fishers were allowed to take stripers in freshwater, so why not divers?
 This was subsequently allowed.